The Irish Potato Famine 1846-1850

 People living in the cities of Dublin, Cork and Belfast and in the larger towns were less dependant than the rural population on the potato and had been relatively unaffected by events prior to 1847.
 But as the famine wore on towns became crowded with those fleeing the countryside and in search of food.
 They gathered in tenement areas but without money or work they found little refuge or escape and were ill equipped for life in a town.

 They brought with them diseases, mainly Typhus, Dysentery and Cholera, which few, in their weakened state, could withstand.
-Disease rather than hunger became the primary killer in urban areas.
+Disease rather than hunger now became the primary killer, and disease took its toll in urban as well as rural areas.
 Even the wealthy were vulnerable to infection and many people died without ever knowing lack of food.

 The Famine Comes to an End